History of the WFSA

 In 1955 the first World Congress of Anaesthesiologists was held at Scheveningen in the Netherlands and at the end of the Congress the WFSA was formed.
 26 Societies were represented with a further 16 observing.

-Members of the Interim Committee including, front row third from right, Dr Harold Griffiths, a pioneering anaesthetist and the first to use muscle relaxants (Montreal 1943)
+Members of the Interim Committee including, front row second from the left, Dr Harold Griffith, a pioneering anaesthetist and the first to use muscle relaxants (Montreal 1942)

 At the Congress the delegates agreed the objectives of the Federation as being “exclusively educational, scientific, and charitable in nature” and “to make available the highest standards of anaesthesia, pain medicine, trauma management, resuscitation, and preoperative/critical care medicine to all peoples of the world and to disseminate the same amongst them”.